lbl-srg/soep/doc-design/source/automatedDocAstTool.rst

 <https://en.wikipedia.org/wiki/Abstract_syntax_tree>`_ of the Modelica
 Buildings Library (MBL) [#fn_mbl]_ available to other tools.
-Specifically, this work should be of use to the OpenStudio team for discovering available models and their parameters and other metadata from the OpenStudio interface.
+Specifically, this work should be of use to the OpenStudio team for discovering available models and their parameters and other metadata for use from the OpenStudio interface.

 Background
 """"""""""